Georgia Personal Injury Statute of Limitations

 Speak with a Georgia personal injury lawyer at Lawsuit Legal if you or a loved one has a potential case to protect your rights.

-Key Deadlines for Filing Injury Claims in Washington State
+Key Deadlines for Filing Injury Claims in Georgia State

 • 2 years - Georgia personal injury statute of limitations from date of injury under O.C.G.A. § 9-3-33